roseengineering/mqphd2/README.md

 Instead of using the PHD2 GUI to guide your telescope, you can guide it over MQTT using the program in this repo, mqphd2.

-How does this work.
+How does this work?
 PHD2 itself provides a network "socket" for remote control of the program.  mqphd2 in effect relays commands sent over MQTT to PHD2 by way of this socket.